PeterLenon/I.R.I.S_DiaryResponses/README.md

 ## Contact
 - goshomip@gmail.com or https://web.groupme.com/contact/103653571/4OWCyvi9
-- Thank you for your interest in ParknGo_ComputerVision.
+- Thank you for your interest in I.R.I.S_DiaryResponses.
 We hope you find it useful and we look forward to your contributions.